ljw1004/csharpspec/csharp/expressions.md

 Type inference takes place in phases.
 Each phase will try to infer type arguments for more type variables based on the findings of the previous phase.
 The first phase makes some initial inferences of bounds, whereas the second phase fixes type variables to specific types and infers further bounds.
 The second phase may have to be repeated a number of times.

 *Note:* Type inference takes place not only when a generic method is called.
 Type inference for conversion of method groups is described in [Type inference for conversion of method groups](expressions.md#type-inference-for-conversion-of-method-groups) and finding the best common type of a set of expressions is described in [Finding the best common type of a set of expressions](expressions.md#finding-the-best-common-type-of-a-set-of-expressions).

+TASKLIKE!!!
+Do I have to mention what happens to InferredTask in those two additional situations?

 #### The first phase